Duxhurst Industrial Farm Colony: Early history

-After careful study of the subject, the B.W.T.A., under the leadership of their President, Lady Henry Somerset, lifelong friend of Frances Willard, started in 1895 at Duxhurst, in Surrey, an Industrial Farm Colony for Inebriates, on lines which they believed to be sound and scientific, and which they hoped would make a sort of object lesson for the State.
+After careful study of the subject, the BWTA, under the leadership of their president, Lady Henry Somerset, lifelong friend of Frances Willard, started in 1895 at Duxhurst, in Surrey, an industrial farm colony for inebriates, on lines which they believed to be sound and scientific, and which they hoped would make a sort of object lesson for the State.
 Lady Henry hoped to prove that there was a more reasonable and humane method of treatment.
-The success of the Colony, which was the first institution of its kind to be opened in England for women, was extremely rapid from the day of its inauguration, and the outcome of the experiment was largely responsible for the passage of the amendment to the Habitual Drunkards Act, which amendment provided for the commitment of alcoholics to private institutions.
+The success of the colony, which was the first institution of its kind to be opened in England for women, was extremely rapid from the day of its inauguration, and the outcome of the experiment was largely responsible for the passage of the Inebriates Act 1898 amendment to the Habitual Drunkards Act 1879, which amendment provided for the commitment of alcoholics to private institutions.

-After the Colony opened, Lady Henry brought Jane Cakebread there to dry out, but Cakebread complained, while at the same time, she wrote letters about living in a beautiful country cottage, where the birds sang, the trees gave a shade, and the breeze blew.
+After the colony opened, Lady Henry brought Jane Cakebread there to dry out, but Cakebread complained, while at the same time, she wrote letters about living in a beautiful country cottage, where the birds sang, the trees gave a shade, and the breeze blew.
 Lady Henry found the recidivist alcoholic to be quarrelsome and spiteful and sent her back to London after three months, despite the negative press coverage for her farm colony that Cakebread's ejection produced.

 In 1897, the village could accommodate fewer than 50 patients.
 The year before, 3,000 applications for admission were refused.
 The majority of the patients were not criminals, but alcoholism had desolated their homes.
 In 1900, it was reported that the colony expenses totaled £4,000 a year.

 In 1901, the cost in money of each patient worked out at about nineteen shillings a week—a sum that favourably compares with the cost per head of patients in other institutions of the class in that era.
 But it was a sum quite beyond the means of the women who come to be helped.
-From five to twelve shillings a week is what most of the "Villagers" paid.
+From five to twelve shillings a week is what most of the "villagers" paid.
 A few obtained slight privileges, and paid as much as fifteen.
 The rest of the money had to be made up out of the contributions of the public.